 Loads the Preset from SD Card and updates all the parameters of the MRCC.
 Use the Up/Dn buttons to move to the "LOAD" button, the button gets outlined in white.
-Use the SHIFT + Enter button combo to press the screen button.
+The SHIFT button combo has been removed, caution the LOAD will overwrite any unsaved preset data.